 CryoMass Signs $10.2 Million Multi-State License Agreement

-/EIN News/ -- DENVER, Jan.
-18, 2023 (GLOBE NEWSWIRE) -- CryoMass Technologies Inc. (the “Company” or “CryoMass”) (OTCQX: CRYM) is pleased to announce the signing of a multi-state license agreement with California-based RedTape Core Partners LLC (“RedTape”) following the successful market launch of the Company’s patented cryogenic Trichrome Separation system.
+DENVER, Jan.
+18, 2023 (GLOBE NEWSWIRE) -- CryoMass Technologies Inc. (the "Company" or "CryoMass") CRYM is pleased to announce the signing of a multi-state license agreement with California-based RedTape Core Partners LLC ("RedTape") following the successful market launch of the Company's patented cryogenic Trichrome Separation system.

 On December 12th, 2022, CryoMass delivered the Company's first Trichome Separation unit to RedTape's Coastal Refinement Solutions cannabis extraction and processing center in Monterrey, California, and continued intensive beta testing of its high-volume, continuous throughput, biomass processing system.
 The results of this testing have demonstrated that the patented CryoMass process is truly revolutionary.